 Are Isopods Harmful to Humans?

 Isopods, commonly known as woodlice, are small crustaceans that live in soil, forests, and gardens around the world.
-Because they are often found in damp environments such as under logs or stones, people sometimes wonder whether these animals are harmful.
+Because they are often found in damp environments, many people wonder whether they are harmful.

-The simple answer is no. Isopods are completely harmless to humans.
+The simple answer is no — isopods are completely harmless to humans.
 They do not bite, sting, spread disease, or damage homes.
-In fact, they play an important role in natural ecosystems by helping break down organic material.
+In fact, they play an important role in natural ecosystems by breaking down organic material.

 Do Isopods Bite Humans?